Mechanical PE Exam

 - Study, study, study.
 Unlike the Fundamentals of Engineering exam (which, back in 1999, I studied about five hours total), you can’t just “wing it” unless you are a direct descendent of Albert Einstein.
 I put in about 150 hours of preparation time.
 Some people recommend 300 hours.
 There were several topics on the exam that, in college, were never taught, or I did not learn very well in the first place, or simply forgot.

-- Michael Lindeburg’s Mechanical Engineering Reference Manual is an absolutely critical reference manual/study guide to have.
+- Michael Lindeburg’s Mechanical Engineering Reference Manual for the PE Exam is an absolutely critical reference manual/study guide to have.
 Spend >90% of your time just reviewing this book.
-In addition, for the test, I brought Shigley’s Mechanical Engineering Design and the Machinery’s Handbook 28th Edition Large Print, and found both of those useful for answering a few questions.
+In addition, for the test, I brought Shigley's Mechanical Engineering Design and the Machinery's Handbook, and found both of those useful for answering a few questions.
 You do not need the latest edition of any of these books.

 - In my opinion after taking the exam, bringing a whole suitcase of books (like what most people were doing) is overkill and unnecessary.
 In fact, I think it just hogs up more time trying to decide which book to look up for each question and having to rearrange the reference materials frequently.